MT-DU/progettoSo/README.md

 The ally starship can fire 2 bullets diagonally when user presses the _space bar_ key: when bullets hit upper or lower walls they bounce back, when they hit an enemy or the right border they disappear.

 In the right part of the screen there are 3 enemies if game mode is easy, 9 if hard, up to 12 if custom, 3 per column.
 Enemy starships move together following a specific pattern (every 5 vertically moves, they move horizontally once).
-Every time _rand()%10_ is equal to 0, enemy starship shoots a bomb that moves from right to left until  hit ally starship or left border.
+Every time _rand()%10_ is equal to 0, enemy starship shoots a bomb that moves from right to left until it collides with ally starship or left border.

 When an enemy starship is hit, in its place spawns a level 2 enemy starship with a different sprite and 2 health points, so the enemy starship has 3 total health points.